Skip to main content

 The focus is on engagement, on providing tools and information that can support your well-being without tying financial outcomes to specific health metrics.
 This approach recognizes that the first step toward better health is often education and awareness, and it seeks to remove barriers to entry for everyone.

-The second category, programs, introduces a layer of conditionality.
+The second category, health-contingent wellness programs, introduces a layer of conditionality.
 These programs require you to meet a specific health-related goal to earn an incentive.
 This is where the 30 percent limit becomes a critical factor.
 Health-contingent programs are themselves divided into two subcategories.

 Activity-only programs require you to perform a health-promoting activity, such as walking a certain number of steps per day or participating in a disease-management program.
 Outcome-based programs take this a step further, requiring you to achieve a specific health outcome, such as attaining a certain body mass index (BMI) or cholesterol level.